 Disordered eating describes a set of behaviours, thoughts, and emotions around food and body image.
-While disordered eating doesn’t fit the standard definitions of eating disorders, like anorexia or bulimia, it isn’t typical of healthy eating habits, either.
+While disordered eating doesn’t fit the standard definitions of eating disorders, like anorexia, bulimia, or binge eating, it isn’t typical of healthy eating habits, either.

 Forms of disordered eating may include: